5l1v3r1/UCNB_Analyzer/DOC.md

 The main program source code is in src/Analyzer.cpp.
 The software is invoked by running the executable Analyzer and passing parameters by flags:

 ```
 -f # [#]:   	(required) File # or range of files # # to be processed
 -p "":    		Path "" to the files to be read/written
 -raw:       	Read (raw) events in binary files into TTree in a ROOT TFiles
 -format #:  	Numerical indicator of which binary format version in use (current = 1)
--sort:      Sort events by time (necessary if boards aren't synchronized)
+-fit #:     	Fit waveforms to find real detector events above threshold #
 -trap #:    	Filter waveforms for events using linear trapezoid
 -decay #:   	Set linear trap decay constant #
 -shaping #: 	Set linear trap shaping time #
 -top #:     	Set linear trap flat top length #
--fit #:     Fit waveforms to find real detector events above threshold #
 -coll #:    	(In development) Collect detector events into coincidences within a window of # samples
 -ave #:     	Build an average pulse shape from processed events above threshold #
+-cal #:     	Perform an 'automatic' calibration #
+-shapescan #:	Perform trap filter shaping scan on specific lines sources #
 ```

 See ExampleUsage.sh and scripts/Example.C